olivercalazans/BlueTracker/README.md

 <br>

 ## Documentation
-For detailed documentation on installation, usage, and more about DataSeeker, visit our [Wiki](https://github.com/olivercalazans/BlueTracker/wiki).
+For detailed documentation on installation, usage, and more about BlueTracker, visit our [Wiki](https://github.com/olivercalazans/BlueTracker/wiki).

 <br>